voschezang/coding-handbook/labour/discovery.md

 ### Story Mapping

 Story mapping is a technique to discover what to build.
+It can be used in several phases of the product [lifecycle](lifecycle.md).

 >  Shared documents ≠ shared understanding

-Goals - ordered by importance.
+Goals.
+Ordered by importance.

 1. Develop a shared understanding.
 2. Promote shared ownership.
 Make team members feel heard.
 Be inlusive.